Cross-Training for Swimmers

 • Land/dry-land training is one of the most basic and one of the most effective forms of cross-training for swimmers.

-• It enables them to easily target specific muscle groups to develop.
+• Allowing them to target specific muscle groups to develop more easily.

 • Land/dry-land training encompasses so many different forms of exercise, including body-weight exercises, stretching and circuit training.